 So next we tried a battery operated one.
 That one failed miserably, and honestly, the push button for it was really ugly on the front porch.

-I then started to look online for a manual doorbell.
-I really didn’t know what style I wanted, I was open to suggestion.
+When I first started to look online for a manual doorbell, I really didn’t know what style I wanted.
 I’ve seen the old Victorian doorbells that go through the door.
 On the outside you pull or turn a lever, and it rings the bell attached inside the door.
 The problem with that style is that you need to open the storm door to get to the ringer, so I wasn’t sure that was going to work.

 Actually, I found a few different sellers on Ebay that sold the same style, but my decision was made by it being in stock at the best price.
 At first I was a little leery to buy from someone located in Great Britian instead of directly from US, but my purchasing experience turned out to be just great.
 The doorbell arrived very quickly and we were able to install it right away.
 (I had a handyman here working on some other stuff, so he took some time and installed it for me.)